ucberkeley/savio-training-parallel-2016/parallel.md

 If you are submitting a job that uses multiple nodes, you'll need to carefully specify the resources you need.
 The key flags for use in your job script are:

- - `--nodes` (or `-N`): indicates the number of nodes to use
+ - `--nodes` (or `-N`): number of nodes to use
- - `--ntasks-per-node`: indicates the number of tasks (i.e., processes) one wants to run on each node
+ - `--ntasks-per-node`: number of SLURM tasks (i.e., processes) one wants to run on each node
- - `--cpus-per-task` (or `-c`): indicates the number of cpus to be used for each task
+ - `--cpus-per-task` (or `-c`): number of cpus to be used for each task

-In addition, in some cases it can make sense to use the `--ntasks` (or `-n`) option to indicate the total number of tasks and let the scheduler determine how many nodes and tasks per node are needed.
+In addition, in some cases it can make sense to use the `--ntasks` (or `-n`) option to indicate the total number of SLURM tasks and let the scheduler determine how many nodes and tasks per node are needed.
 In general `--cpus-per-task` will be 1 except when running threaded code.

 Here's an example job script for a job that uses MPI for parallelizing over multiple nodes: